DarkTechnomancer/darktechnomancer.github.io/README.md

 ## A Beginner's Guide to Batching
 When I say beginner, I really mean it.
 I am a beginner myself, and this guide is written specifically with the things I wish I'd known before I started in mind.
 What I seek to do with this guide is to lay out the basic principles of a batcher, the tools available, and some of the common pitfalls to avoid.
 ### Glossary of Terms
 There's a lot of jargon that gets thrown around that can be confusing to beginners, so I'll try to define some of the commonly used terms here.

 - **Prep/Prepped**: A server is "prepped" when its security as at the minimum and it's money is at the maximum.
 This is the ideal state for hacking.
-- **Operation**: A Hack, Grow, or Weaken command run through a script.
+- **task**: A Hack, Grow, or Weaken command run through a script.
 Generally shortened to H/G/W.
- - **Batch**: A "batch" is a series of H/G/W operations running in parallel such that they will end in a specific order right after each other, returning the server back to a prepped state when they resolve.
+ - **Batch**: A "batch" is a series of H/G/W tasks running in parallel such that they will end in a specific order right after each other, returning the server back to a prepped state when they resolve.
  - **HGW**: A batch that consists of a Hack, followed by a Grow, and then finally a Weaken.
 This type of batch is faster to complete and less error prone, but requires more RAM and very particular calculations (requiring either Formulas.exe or very inefficient overestimations).
  - **HWGW**: The most common type of batch.
 Consists of a Hack, then a Weaken, then a Grow, then finally a second Weaken to bring the server back to a prepped state.
 This guide will focus almost exclusively on HWGW.
  - **Program/Script**: My own distinction: A script is a single .js file, while a program may involve several scripts working together.
  - **Proto-batcher**: A program which runs one batch at a time, waiting for it to finish before launching another.
- - **Batcher**: A program which runs several batches in parallel, ideally running a constant stream of operations with fixed intervals between them for an indefinite period of time.
+ - **Batcher**: A program which runs several batches in parallel, ideally running a constant stream of tasks with fixed intervals between them for an indefinite period of time.
 This is what we're here for.
  - **Controller**: A script that's responsible for managing other scripts.
 The "brain" of a batcher.
- - **Worker**: A script that performs H/G/W operations.
-You generally want these as lean as possible, ideally costing no more ram than the base cost plus the cost of the operation.
+ - **Worker**: A script that performs H/G/W tasks.
+You generally want these as lean as possible, ideally costing no more ram than the base cost plus the cost of the task.
- - **Desync**: When something causes the H/G/W operations to either happen out of order or fail to perform correctly, the batcher is "desynced."
+ - **Desync**: When something causes the H/G/W tasks to either happen out of order or fail to perform correctly, the batcher is "desynced."
- - **Collision**: A specific kind of desync caused by an operation starting when another one ends, leading to unpredictable server conditions and potential desync.
+ - **Collision**: A specific kind of desync caused by an task starting when another one ends, leading to unpredictable server conditions and potential desync.
  - **Collision Wall**: A bit outdated, but I'll mention it here anyway.
-The collision wall is the point at which the environment is so saturated by operations that collisions are almost guaranteed without very precisely controlled operation start/end times.
+The collision wall is the point at which the environment is so saturated by tasks that collisions are almost guaranteed without very precisely controlled task start/end times.
  - **Overestimation**: Another me-specific term.
 When I say this, I'm referring to intentionally padding thread counts beyond the minimum necessary, usually as protection against desyncs.
  - **Port**: Not to be confused with the ports that need to be opened to gain root access on servers, netscript ports are a special tool that allows active scripts to communicate with each other.
 More on this later.
  - **Shotgun**: A scheduling method that runs every single batch at once.
 Very RAM intensive.
 Can trigger the infinite loop protection if you aren't careful.
 Basically a proto-batcher on steroids.